Frequently Asked Questions

 4. What does a typical day look like?

 When the children first arrive, they are given the opportunity for free play in the classroom with activities such as play dough, books, blocks, cars, house corner/dress-up, puzzles, and other games and toys.
 The teacher will supervise a guided project at one table that all students must participate in sometime during the morning.
 Everyone helps with clean-up and then goes to circle time.
 Snacks are provided at the tables and the day ends with outdoor play (weather permitting).
-One day per week, each class attends Mini-Movers, which is taught by a separate teacher and focuses on large-muscle movement, music, and games.

 5. Do I supply my own child’s snacks?